 Posted on

 Citrine is an alternative birthstone to topaz.

-We have a nice collection of loose citrine to choose from for a custom order!
+We have a lovely collection of loose citrine to choose from for a custom order!

+Posted on